claryfray/ao3-scraper/README.md

 For example, run `python3 get-fics.py 3 Glee kudos_count` to get the first 3 pages of fics in the Glee fandom, sorted by kudos.

-Run `python3 analyse-fics.py`
+Run `python3 analyse-fics.py [graph type]` to get a graph of the most popular fandoms/relationships/characters/freeform tags that occur in the primary tag.

+(For graph type please use
+- fandom
+- relationship
+- character
+- freeform)

 This will generate a graph based on the data saved in `results.csv` which can be accessed at `fig.png` or loaded with `index.html`

 ## To-do
-Allow more options in graph generation - right now I hard-code that it generates the top 10 fandoms in the primary tag.
+Allow more options in graph generation.

 Create an interface so that fan statisticians can easily use this to generate what graphs they'd like instead of relying on hardcoding.